Phase Transition in Iterated Quantum Protocols for Noisy Inputs: Introduction

-\textit{Introduction} --- The effect of noise is a threat to all information processing applications of quantum mechanics.
+The effect of noise is a threat to all information processing applications of quantum mechanics.
 Too much external noise or, with other words, randomness destroys quantum coherence and harms the successful operation of a quantum machine.
+Quantum computers realize quantum information protocols and hence rely on the repetition (iteration) of identical operations.
+Essential features of such repeated iterations can be uncovered by examining simple setups.
 In order to study noise in quantum computation on an elementary model, we assume that all essential ingredients of quantum information processing are available: initial state preparation, coherent manipulation and gaining information by measurement at the output.
 Any possible quantum computer capable of coherent manipulation of qubits is known to be reducible to an arrangement of identical two-qubit gates (e.g. a controlled NOT gate) and single-qubit gates.
 Perhaps the simplest arrangement of these elements is a CNOT gate followed by one single-qubit gate with an adjustable parameter and a von Neumann measurement on one of the output qubits.
 We will apply this arrangement on two qubits from an ensemble of identically prepared qubits and measure one of the output qubits \cite{Gisin} and then simply repeat the same procedure.
+Studying such a protocol is not a mere curiosity or mathematical exercise.
+The protocols under discussion are known as distillation protocols and are used for several purposes.
+They can be applied to increase the purity of entangled states in such a way as to increase their degree of entanglement which is a resource in quantum information processing.
+Another practical application of such protocols is to drive apart almost identical quantum states making them much better identifiable in a quantum mechanical sense which is a critical step in information retrieval and hence in quantum information processing.
+As a result of the inherently nonlinear nature of these protocols, chaos may appear.
+The conditions leading to chaotic evolution is an important aspect worth studying as such a regime may seriously impair the practical applicability of a protocol for information processing.